-19. Online Safety, Data Protection and the use of Mobile Phones and Digital Photographic Equipment
+20. Online Safety, Data Protection and the use of Mobile Phones and Digital Photographic Equipment

 It is essential that children are safeguarded from potentially harmful and inappropriate online material.
-Our school implements a whole school approach to online safety sets out to protect and educate both children and staff in their use of technology alongside establishing mechanisms to identify, intervene in and escalate any concerns, recognising that many children have unlimited and unrestricted access to the internet via mobile phone networks.
+Our school implements a whole school approach to online safety that sets out to protect and educate both children and staff in their use of digital technologies alongside establishing mechanisms to identify, intervene in and escalate any concerns, recognising that many children and young people have unlimited and unrestricted access to the internet via mobile phones and other digital devices.